Skip to content

 [ Info: Iter: 0 -- I was called at t = 0.0 and wall time = 0 seconds

-Stateful schedules such as TimeInterval, SpecifiedTimes, and ConsecutiveIterations store their own counters, so create a fresh instance (or call copy) for each callback or output writer that needs an identical pattern.
+Stateful schedules such as TimeInterval, SpecifiedTimes, and ConsecutiveIterations store their own counters, so we need to create a fresh instance (or call copy) for each callback or output writer that needs an identical pattern.

 Output-specific schedules